dimidob/domcp/README.md

 Here are some examples of queries:
 ```
-“Which users are online right now?”
+"Which users are online right now?"
-“What is my device posture policy?”
+"What is my device posture policy?"
-“Show DNS logs for yesterday”
+"Show DNS logs for yesterday"
-“Show me a summary of my configuration”
+"Show me a summary of my configuration"
 ```
 Currently only read-only tools are available, but we are working on expanding the list of available tools.